helenacuesta/multif0-estimation-polyvocals/README.md

 ### experiments

 This folder contains all the code we developed to carry out the experiments: data augmentation, feature extraction, training, evaluation...etc.
-Here's a short description of each of them. **This part of the documentation is a work in progress and we keep updating it.**
+Here's a short description of each of them.

 _**Note**: The scripts related to data structure and preparation are specifically designed for our working datasets, some of them not publicly-available (see paper for more info on this).
 Although the code can be adapted to other datasets, note that the user needs to modify the dataset structure that we define in ```setup.py```._

 ```data_augmentation.py```: this script first converts all F0 annotations of individual audio files from TXT/CSV
 files to **jams** format.
 Then, each individual audio recording and its associated F0 curve is pitch-shifted using